talking-robotics/talking-robotics.github.io/_upcoming/nicolas_perrin.md

 register: "https://us02web.zoom.us/meeting/register/08ESuZheRDCHf8QnTOmo6Q"
 link: "/talks/nicolas_perrin"
 abstract: >
-    I will present Yomix, an interactive tool designed to explore low-dimensional embeddings of omics data, along with related work carried out in collaboration between ISIR and the Curie Institute.

-    On the robotics and reinforcement learning side, I will introduce O3P, a library for off-policy and offline RL that I am currently developing.
-I will also highlight AFU, a recent method enabling online RL with an algorithmic approach that, until now, had proven effective only in offline settings.
+    The talk will present Yomix, an interactive tool designed to explore low-dimensional embeddings of omics data, along with related work carried out in collaboration between ISIR and the Curie Institute.
+On the robotics and reinforcement learning side, the talk will introduce O3P, a library for off-policy and offline RL that is currently being developed.
+It will also highlight AFU, a recent method enabling online RL with an algorithmic approach that, until now, had proven effective only in offline settings.
 ---